jmlam/Ud-Patient-Project/README.md

 # Ud-Patient-Project
-Patient Absenteeism Project from Udacity's Nano Degree Program.
-No currently documented commits as this project was part of Udacity's Data Analyst Nanodegree program during the Practical Statistics Portion course.
-The project demonstrates an understanding of basic statistics and use of the Numpy, Pandas, and Matplotlib libraries.
+This Patient Absenteeism Project is from Udacity's Nano Degree Program.
+The project used a publicly avaliable database from Kaggle.com to determine probable causes for absenteeism.
+This project was an exercise of basic statistics and the use of Numpy, Pandas, and Matplotlib libraries.

+# Install
+All work was done in a Jupyter Notebook although an HTML file has also been provided.

+If using Anaconda:
+`conda install jupyter notebook`

+Pip:
+`pip install jupyter notebook`

+# Commit Preface
+This project was done prior to active use of git, therefore no commits are avaliable.